rotorflight/rotorflight/README.md

 functions can be used for a different purpose with helicopters.
 Usually this is just about using some of the motor outputs for servos, but in some cases a more advanced remapping may be needed.

-It is highly recommended to use a STM32F7 based flight controller, as Rotorflight greatly benefits from the latest filtering algorithms and other new features that are all CPU intensive.
+It is recommended to use a STM32F7 or STM32F4 based flight controller, as Rotorflight greatly benefits from the latest filtering algorithms and other new features that are all CPU intensive.
+The faster F405 is a better option than the older and slower F411, but both can be made to work.

-An absolute minimum is a STM32F4 based board, but it probably won't be able to run all the new features.
+The old F3 flight controllers are not supported.

 ## Installation